mouradboutrid/-TurboGuard/docs/source/tutorials/quickstart.rst

 **Step 3: Explore!**

-You should see the TurboGuard dashboard loading with sample data.
+You should see the TurboGuard dashboard loading.

 Dashboard Overview
 ------------------